demonicangels/Django-RestAPI/README.md

 # Django-RestAPI
-Exploring the Django framework by creating an API using django's Restful framework
+Exploring and getting acquainted with Django by creating an API using Django's restful framework.